-Especially Helpful if you are a first-time buyer
+Especially Helpful if you are a first-time home buyer

 Q. I’m thinking about buying a home.
 Where do I start?

 A. The first step for those considering buying a home is a credit check.
 It’s always a good idea to keep an eye on your credit reports so you can spot any mistakes and dispute them but it’s especially important for those preparing to buy a home.
 You should also avoid running up high credit card bills in the months prior to buying a home.
-Click here for more on Credit Scoring, here for info on Credit Repair.
+Click here for more on Credit Scoring, info Improving Your Credit Score, on Credit Repair.

 These two steps will help you in the next phase of your game plan, mortgage pre-approval.
 A full-service real estate brokerage such as our own can assist you with this portion of the plan.
 Pre-approval includes analyzing your income, assets, and present debt to estimate how much house you can afford.
 This means the lender has committed to loaning you money subject to the house you choose to buy.
 Obtaining pre-approval for a loan will make you more attractive to sellers and demonstrates you’re a serious and qualified buyer.